- Exclusive offers

 Digital previews of your favorite art

 Use augmented reality to hang your favorite work on your wall - using just an iPhone or iPad.

 This collage is an elaborate, handmade work by the artist Christo.
-He used a photo of a globe from the 1960s, wrapped it in translucent foil, and bound it with thin threads.
-The motif is surrounded by materials that the artist often liked to use, masking tape and cardboard.
+He used a photo of a globe from the 1960s, wrapping it in translucent foil, and binding it with thin threads.
+The motif is surrounded by masking tape and cardboard, materials that the artist often liked to use.
 Included is a grid for locating the world within the work, and numbers on the sides for measurement and order.

-The Edition WRAPPED GLOBE is extremely limited, personally signed, and numbered by the artist.
+The edition Wrapped Globe, limited in number, is personally signed and numbered by the artist.